shellspec/shellspec/README.md

                                     [specfiles] randomize the order of specfiles
-                                    [examples]  randomize the order of examples (slow) -j, --jobs JOBS                 Number of parallel jobs to run (0 jobs means disabled) --[no-]quick                Run not-passed examples if it exists, otherwise run all [default: disabled] --[no-]warning-as-failure   Treat warning as failure [default: enabled] --dry-run                   Print the formatter output without running any examples --keep-tempdir              Do not cleanup temporary directory [default: disabled]
+                                    [examples]  randomize the order of examples (slow) -j, --jobs JOBS                 Number of parallel jobs to run (0 jobs means disabled) -q, --[no-]quick                Run not-passed examples if it exists, otherwise run all [default: disabled] not-passed examples: failure and non-temporary pending
+      --[no-]warning-as-failure   Treat warning as failure [default: enabled] --dry-run                   Print the formatter output without running any examples --keep-tempdir              Do not cleanup temporary directory [default: disabled]